 We all need to be constantly aware of the risks involved with using a smartphone, especially the risks associated with our privacy.
 Actual phone theft, as well as hacking and access to personal information, are all key risks.
 As the technology on our phones continues to become more sophisticated in 2020, so too will the would-be hackers and thieves in their effort to access our privacy.

-5 Privacy Tips to Keep Any Mobile User Safe – Guide 2019
+5 Privacy Tips for Mobile to Keep Your Data Safe – Guide 2020

 These five tips will ensure better privacy and phone safety for the year ahead.

 1) Avoid Public Networks

 Public WiFi Networks, such as the one you may find in a restaurant, on a train or perhaps in a town centre are exactly that, public.
 Obviously, there is a benefit to using a Public Network system as it means you take advantage of free WiFi rather than adding to your data usage.

 However, using such a network means serious risks to your privacy.
 Anyone else using the same network can potentially hack into your phone and the ways that hackers are able to do this have become increasingly clever.
 There will, of course, be times when you need to use a Public Network, but keep it for checking the news and not for making financial transactions.

 Using a VPN (Virtual Private Network) on your mobile phone can seriously reduce the risk of using Public Networks.
 A VPN means you can access your home or work network, even when you’re not there.
 When you are using a VPN via a public network, your activity is encrypted so would-be hackers cannot access your activity.

 According to this Private Internet Access review, a good low-cost VPN can really help with keeping your privacy safe.
 VPNs were once only used by tech-minded individuals, but in 2019 we can expect to see more and more clever users take advantage of VPN services.